PelionIoT/mbed-trace/README.md

 * The trace function produces traces like: `[<levl>][grp ]: msg`.
 This provides an easy way to detect trace prints and separate traces from normal prints (for example with _regex_).
 * This approach requires a `sprintf` implementation (`stdio.h`).
 The memory consumption is pretty high, but it allows an efficient way to format traces.
 * The solution is not Interrupt safe.
 (PRs are more than welcome.)
 * The solution is not Thread safe by default.
-Thread safety can be enabled by providing wait and release callback functions that use mutexes defined by the application.
+Thread safety for the actual trace calls can be enabled by providing wait and release callback functions that use mutexes defined by the application.

 ## Examples of traces